RDFLib/prez/docs/2026-03-23-lucene-cql-queryables.md

 - does not write files
 - does not load the generated queryables into the running instance

-This endpoint is a pure transform.
-To make Prez use the generated queryables, save the returned Turtle into:
+This endpoint is a pure transform and remains useful for inspection/debugging.

+The normal runtime path is now startup generation via `jena_assembler_path`, not saving the transform output into `reference_data/queryables`.

+Saving the returned Turtle into:

 - `prez/reference_data/queryables/`
 - or `$PREZ_REFERENCE_DATA_DIR/queryables/`

-and then restart Prez.
+is still valid if you want explicit file-based queryables, and those explicit queryables will override generated ones when they share the same `dcterms:identifier`.

 ## Property IRIs in Filters